bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 Based on the dynamic topic modeling analysis, several key findings and recommendations emerged:

 **Key Findings (Data from 2011 to 2024)**:
 - **Seasonal Variation in Topics**: The analysis revealed a notable shift in the prevalence of topics over the years.
 Specifically, topics discussed during the November-December period have been declining in prominence, while those during May-June have become more prevalent.
-This could indicate changes in commuter behavior, operational challenges, or external factors influencing MRT service during these periods.
+This could indicate changes in commuter behavior, operational challenges, or external factors influencing MRT reliability during these periods.

 - **Rising Focus on Specific Stations**: Since 2022, there has been a marked increase in the intensity of topics related to specific MRT and LRT stations, particularly Kranji, Bedok, and Harborfront.
-These stations have seen an uptick in discussions, which could point to localized issues, such as increased passenger load, infrastructure challenges, or other operational concerns.
+These stations have seen an uptick in articles, which could point to localized issues, such as increased passenger load, infrastructure challenges, or other operational concerns.

 - **Fault Detection vs. Breakdown Incidents**: While the number of breakdown incidents has decreased in recent years, the analysis highlights an increase in the detection of faults.
 This trend suggests that the MRT system's monitoring and diagnostic capabilities have improved, enabling the identification of potential issues before they lead to breakdowns.
-However, it also indicates a growing need to address these detected faults proactively to prevent future service disruptions.
+However, it also indicates a growing need to address detected "faults" proactively to prevent future service disruptions.

 - **Nighttime Operations**: The frequency of topics related to "night" operations has been rising steadily up to 2024.
 This could reflect challenges specific to nighttime disruptions, which may require targeted attention.

-### Identification of Evolving Issues

-The dynamic topic modeling uncovered evolving issues within the MRT system, such as the persistent but shifting prominence of "signal faults."
-These findings suggest that while some problems remain constant, their impact and relevance may fluctuate over time due to external factors such as technological advancements, regulatory changes, or shifting commuter patterns.

 ### Recommendations